-- Develops, directs, and coordinates the implementation of goals, objectives, policies, procedures, and work standards for the Public Works Department; establishes, within Town policy, appropriate budget, service, and staffing levels. - Manages and participates in the development and administration of the department's budget; directs the forecast of additional funds needed for staffing, equipment and supplies; directs the monitoring of and approves expenditures; directs the preparation and implementation of budgetary adjustments. - Selects, trains, motivates, and directs department personnel; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline and termination procedures; responds to staff questions and concerns. - Contributes to the overall quality of the department's service by developing, reviewing, and implementing policies and procedures to meet legal requirements and Town needs; continuously monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; assesses and monitors the distribution of work, support systems,
+- Manages and participates in the development and administration of the department's budget; directs the forecast of additional funds needed for staffing, equipment, and supplies; directs the monitoring of and approves expenditures; directs the preparation and implementation of budgetary adjustments. - Selects, trains, motivates, and directs department personnel; evaluates and reviews work for acceptability and conformance with department standards, including program and project priorities and performance evaluations; provides or coordinates staff training; works with employees to correct deficiencies; implements discipline and termination procedures; responds to staff questions and concerns. - Represents the Municipal Services Department to other Town departments, elected officials, outside agencies, and the general public; explains and interprets departmental programs, policies, and activities; negotiates and resolves significant and controversial issues. - Directs and oversees the grant administration function for the Town (excluding Economic and Community Development); implements, monitors, and reports funding activities according to grant regulations; attends mandatory meetings for Federal, State, and local granting agencies.